 General

 In proof of concept testing, one of the main goals, besides determining if BP is applicable for video applications, will be to assess video quality of the transmitted video.
 A Picture Quality Analysis (PQA) system will be utilized.
-The PQA generates a number of measurements.
+A PQA utilizes software developed to mimic the human vision model and measures video quality.
+It uses a measurement system referred to as Just Noticeable Difference (JND), originally developed by Sarnoff (RCA) Laboratories, and is an internationally accepted method of providing objective measurements of video quality based on human perception.
+It has been used for numerous benchmark comparisons and equipment comparisons in industry and by NASA.

+The PQA used in this case is made by Tektronix Corporation.
 It works by comparing a reference video scene from its library to the same scene processed through whatever encoder/decoder systems and networks will make up the video transmission path.
-The PQA uses a human vision system software model.
 As encoded video quality video is different depending upon the complexity of the scene to be encoded, different scenes with varying amounts of spatial and temporal resolution are used.
 This presents scenes to the encoder that are easy to encode and scenes that will stress any encoder.
-The PQA generates mean opinion scores—Picture Quality Ratings (PQR)—and absolute comparisons of each pixel in a frame from the reference to the test video.
+The PQA generates mean opinion scores—Picture Quality Ratings (PQR), which equates to JND, and absolute comparisons of each pixel in a frame from the reference to the test video.
 The absolute measurement is called the Peak Signal-To-Noise Ratio (PSNR) of the scene.
 These are the most commonly used measures of video quality.
 When HDTV systems were being developed, PQR measurements were done by statistical analysis of scores generated by ‘Golden Eyes’ viewers.
 These people are quality reviewers specially trained to note the slightest impairments to a video image.
 The PQA performs the same function as the Golden Eyes but with complete objectivity and repeatability.

 Three demonstrations are proposed to show the applicability of BSS to video transmission.